Chris971991/Universal-Smart-Light-Automation/README.md

 ### Manual Override Logic

-The automation intelligently manages manual overrides:
+The automation intelligently manages manual overrides with enhanced daytime control integration:

 1. **Override SET when**:
    - You turn lights ON when it's bright
+   - You turn lights ON during daytime (when daytime control would prevent it)
    - You turn lights OFF when it's dark and you're present
    - Your action conflicts with automation intent